dmbarbour/glas/docs/GlasApps.md

 ## Overview

-Instead of a 'main' procedure, a glas application should define a 'step' methods that is repeatedly called in a *transaction loop*.
-The application can also define other interfaces recognized by the runtime, e.g. to accept 'http' requests or to receive remote procedure calls.
-Like 'step', all application methods are implicitly called within transactions.

-A front-end compiler, such as language-g for ".g" files, will compile methods to an intermediate [abstract assembly](AbstractAssembly.md).
-The [namespace model](GlasProgNamespaces.md) allows developers to control subprogram access to specific operators or effects.
+A glas application is similar to an abstract OOP class.
+A [namespace](GlasProgNamespaces.md) may be expressed in terms of multiple inheritance.
+This namespace should implement interfaces recognized by the runtime, such as 'step' to model background processing.
+Access to effects, such as filesystem or network APIs, is represented by abstract methods to be provided by the runtime.

+Application methods are transactional.
+Instead of a long-running 'main' loop, a transactional 'step' method is called repeatedly by the runtime.
+This allows interesting *transaction loop* features and optimizations between isolated transactions and non-deterministic choice.
+Other methods might handle HTTP requests, service remote procedure calls, or support a graphical user interface.

+The transactional context does unfortunately complicate 'direct style' interaction with non-transactional systems.
+For example, programmers should not send a request via TCP and expect a response in the same transaction because the request is usually buffered until the transaction commits.
+This can be mitigated by language design: state machines can model multi-step processes.

-Application state is mapped to an 'external' key-value database.
-Data accessed through plain-old-data keys is persistent, but in-memory or ephemeral data is also supported by including abstract data types in construction of the key.
-The front-end syntax should automate mapping in common use-cases.
+Application state is logically mapped to a key-value database.
+Construction of keys is non-trivial, providing a basis for lifespan and access control.
+For example, keys constructed in terms of plain old data are persistent by default, but keys containing an abstract reference to the OS process or an open file can be safely represented in-memory.
+The front-end language should simplify efficiently mapping of application state to the database.

 ## Transaction Loops